saitamasahil/skyscraper/docs/CLIHELP.md

 ### -l &lt;0-10000&gt;

 Sets the maximum length of returned game descriptions.
 This is a convenience option if you feel like game descriptions are too long.
-By default it is set to 2500.
+By default it is set to 2500 (which is approx. two-thirds of a typewriter page).
 Consider setting this in [`config.ini`](CONFIGINI.md#maxlength) instead.

 **Example(s)**